 The Office of Postdoctoral Education facilitates UNMC’s dedication to the highest standards of research integrity and commitment to responsible and ethical conduct for everyone involved in research, including postdocs.
 The National Science Foundation requires training in the Responsible and Ethical Conduct of Research (RCR) for all students and postdocs supported by NSF projects.

-Therefore, freshman postdocs are required to complete an on-line course created and maintained by the Collaborative Institutional Training Initiative (CITI) a nationally-recognized source for research-related training within three months of joining UNMC attend the RCR workshop offered annually (this year held on August 21st, 2018, from 8am-5pm in DRC1 1004) and complete an Individual Development Plan (IDP).
+Therefore, freshman postdocs are required to complete an on-line course created and maintained by the Collaborative Institutional Training Initiative (CITI) a nationally-recognized source for research-related training within three months of joining UNMC attend the RCR workshop offered annually (the next one will be held in December 2018) and complete an Individual Development Plan (IDP).

 NOTE: Reappointment is conditional on the completion of the CITI, IDP, and RCR workshop attendance requirements.